Stuycs-K/final-project-10-chea-jobind/WORKLOG.md

 I made zombie spawning slightly more balanced by scaling zombie frequency based on the level.
 I also gave more sun on round 1 since sunflowers aren't available and displayed plant costs on their buttons.

+### 2023-06-11

+I removed the old ProgressReader files since progression was implemented a different way.
+I also reduced the sunflower cooldown after playtesting to make the game easier.

 ## DAVID JOBIN